Get in Touch

 Training Program

-Typical applications of LLMs in development
+Typical LLM applications in development

 2. Setting up Claude Code, Codex, and Cursor for daily AI work